puppetlabs/puppet-docs/source/puppet/6.0/install_windows.markdown

 1. Download the Windows `puppet-agent` package

    [Puppet's Windows packages can be found here.][downloads]
-You need the most recent package for your OS's architecture:
+You need the most recent package for your operating system's architecture:

    * 64-bit versions of Windows must use `puppet-agent-<VERSION>-x64.msi`.
    * 32-bit versions of Windows must use `puppet-agent-<VERSION>-x86.msi`.